nikhilkalige/nikhilkalige.github.io/content/projects/sms-motor-controller.md

 ##Software
 Let us split the software part of the system into multiple parts.
 ###1.
 Boot loader
 I needed a boot-loader for my system.
 For daily development and debugging nothing is better than the [arduino](http://www.arduino.cc/) boot-loader.
 But once the system was deployed in the field, I wanted a automated system in-order to provide updates and fix bugs.
 Since the board had GSM on it, using GPRS was the way to go.
 I then decided on using TCP based protocol in order to perform a Over the air programming (OTP) system for the device.
-The code can be found [here](https://github.com/NikhilKalige/arduino_gsm_tcp_bootloader).

  Once this system was implemented I felt that I should be able to track all the devices in the field and be able to see which devices are which version of the firmware.
 This meant I had to build a web application.
 Back then I choose to make use of PHP and the best options then were [CodeIgnitor](http://www.codeigniter.com/) and [CakePHP](http://cakephp.org/).
-I went ahead with [CakePHP](http://cakephp.org/) and built a website, the source code can be found [here](https://bitbucket.org/nikhilkalige/motor-website).
+I went ahead with [CakePHP](http://cakephp.org/) and built a website.

 ###2.
 Main Application
 I choose to write the application code from scratch rather then going ahead using [arduino](http://www.arduino.cc/) core.
 I have always felt that I have more control over the system when bare bones C code is used.
 During the whole process of building the code, I went through in two iterations.
 For the first time, I wrote without using any frameworks, but when I finished the first round of coding, I came across a UML based framework called [Quantum Leaps](http://www.state-machine.com/) for writing event driven code using UML based diagrams.